ABOUT Our LAW Firm

 The Scottish Highlanders were a hard working clan who were fiercely loyal.
 They didn’t have an easy existence, but they soldiered on with a determined perseverance born of a deeply rooted belief that what they were fighting for was worth it.
-At Highlander, we apply the same passion to each file.
+At Highlander, our lawyers apply the same passion to each file.

 DIANNA M. RIEVAJ LLB, MBA